• Skip to primary navigation

 Full details are in the recipe card below, but here are the basics:

-4. Flip to cook the tuna cakes the other side.
+- Flip the tuna cakes and cook them on the other side.
 Easy, right?

 How Do They Stay Together?